 Applications request information about the applicant’s academic history and achievements, and require the upload of institutional records and three written references.
 References should comment on the applicant’s scholarship, abilities, and personal qualities, and must be on the official letterhead of the referee’s organization or institution.
 Applicants may apply even if they are already a Fellowship recipient, but an award of a Fellowship does not constitute a commitment for further funding.

 If and only if the applicant received a Law Foundation Graduate Fellowship in the previous year and is re-applying, instead of three letters of reference, applicants must provide a signed letter from the applicant’s academic advisor on the official letterhead of the organization or institution confirming continued full-time attendance in the program, including:

-- a summary of your program of study;
+- a summary of the program of study;

-	- a progress report of the work accomplished during the previous year;

-	results obtained; and a description of plans for the coming year,

-	including explanations of any substantial deviation from the plan

-	originally outlined in the previous year’s proposal.
-This report should
+- a progress report of the work accomplished during the previous year; results obtained; and a description of plans for the coming year, including explanations of any substantial deviation from the plan originally outlined in the previous year’s proposal;

-	be endorsed by two (2) members of the supervising committee, one being

-	the supervisor,

 - an updated schedule for completing the graduate program; and

-	- any other information relevant to your application.
+- any other information relevant to the application.